Skip to content

 3. Carer’s Allowance and Carer’s Benefit

 If you are caring for someone with dementia, you are not alone.
-It can help to connect with others who may be experiencing similar issues to yourself.
+It can help you connect with others who may be experiencing issues similar to yours.

-The highly skilled team of carers at Comfort Keepers is also able to offer extra home care.
-This could even be to allow you to have a break for a coffee at a local café or to meet a friend for a catch-up.
+The highly skilled team of carers at Comfort Keepers offers extra homecare support.
+This could even be to allow you to enjoy a coffee or catch up with a friend.

 Staying Fit and Healthy

-We still don’t know the precise cause of Alzheimer’s disease.
-That means there’s no certain way to prevent the condition.
-A healthy lifestyle can help reduce the risk.
-It can also keep those caring for someone with dementia stronger.
+We still don’t know the precise cause of Alzheimer’s disease, which means there’s no certain way to prevent it.
+When dealing with Alzheimer’s, a healthy lifestyle can help reduce the risk and help carers stay strong.

-If you, your family, or a loved one are struggling to come to terms with a dementia diagnosis or need care at home, get in touch with us now.
+If you or a loved one are struggling with a dementia diagnosis or need homecare, get in touch with us now.
 Organise a free consultation by calling us on 01 892 1302 or email us using this link.

 To begin starting care for your loved one, you can click here.